on-background/whatsapp-bot/README.md

 ## Arguments
 - -t: target - Contact or group name
-- -m: message - Message that you want to send to target n-times
+- -m: message - Message that you want to send to target n-times (accepts NON-ASCII characters p.e. emojis)
 - -n: number - Number of messages that you want to send

 ## Usage